syncfusion/blazor-docs/src/querybuilder/query-builder/data-binding.md

 ## List Binding

-To bind list datas to the Query Builder, you can assign the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_DataSource) property with a list of datas.
+To bind list datas to the [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder), you can assign the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_DataSource) property with a list of datas.

 ```csharp
 @using Syncfusion.Blazor.QueryBuilder